 Here are several ways that delayed data can affect the alert decision for any alert condition:

-- Absent values could eliminate one or more summarization data points entirely, so the alert check would see NO DATA for those minutes.
+- Absent values might eliminate one or more summarization data points entirely, so the alert check will see NO DATA for those minutes.

-- Absent values could affect the values of the summarization of data points in the alert check time window.
-When fewer actual values are present within a given minute, the resulting average for that minute might be lower than it would be if all the expected data were present.
+- Absent values might affect the values of the summarization of data points in the alert check time window.
+When fewer actual values are present within a given minute, the resulting average for that minute might be lower than if all the expected data were present.

 Here are several ways that delayed data can affect the alert decision when the alert condition uses an aggregation function:

 - The aggregation function might interpolate values in place of the expected, but absent, reported values.
-The results of the aggregation function might therefore be higher or lower than they would be if all the actual data values were present.
+The results of the aggregation function might therefore be higher or lower than if all the actual data values were present.